 ;MSX: org #b000 db #fe ;Declares a binary header. dw TesterStart ;Start of the tester, just after this header. dw TesterEnd ;End of the tester. dw TesterStart ;Execution address.
 TesterStart ;Starts our real code here.

-Don’t forget to add the TesterEnd label at the very end of the source, even as we start adding more code.
+Don’t forget to add the TesterEnd label at the very end of the source, even as we start adding more code (do not put anything after!).

 On Spectrum/Pentagon, it seems we only have to do this: